 The Lean Methodology promotes the flow of value to the client through two guiding pillars: continuous improvement and respect for people.
 There are also some principles or steps for its implementation.

 When some people think of Lean Methodology, they think of eliminating waste.
-While it is true that organizations using this method are intent on eliminating waste, the ultimate goal is value creation.
+While it is true that organizations using this method are usually more focused on removing waste, the ultimate goal is value creation.

 With the principle of continuous improvement obtained with the Lean method, ideas are tested as many times as necessary before spending money on them.
 And this is both a path to innovation and a form of risk management.

 Most of the time, the best ideas come from those closest to production/creation and the customer.
 The Lean methodology takes advantage of that simple fact to empower your team regarding decision-making and strategy.

 “Lean thinking” says that people want to do their best job and are motivated to make decisions that optimize their time and talent to create the most value for the customer.
 This allows the organization to capture the best ideas and fulfill them.

 By using Lean Methodology, the organization empowers employees with decision-making autonomy, the opportunity to master their craft, and the purpose (the “why” behind the work) of understanding the value of their efforts.
 The leader’s role is to set the goal in question and then allow his talented employees to discover the course of action best suited.

 The Principles of Lean Management

 When incorporating the Lean methodology into a team, managers will use Lean Management.
 Within Lean Management are five guiding principles:

 • Value stream mapping